compilit/ssimpl/docs/authority-in-decentralised-systems.md

 # Authorities in Decentralised Identity Systems

-It might seem counter-intuitive, why would there be a need for a trusted centralized party in a Decentralised identity system?
+It might seem counter-intuitive, why would there be a need for a trusted centralised party in a Decentralised identity system?
 This is simply because identity is non-deterministic.
 It is a social construct that is solely based on trust.